ImperialCollegeLondon/django-drf-filepond/docs/installation.rst

 Configuration
 -------------

-There are three key configuration updates to make within your Django application to set up django-drf-filepond:
+There are three required configuration updates to make within your Django application to set up django-drf-filepond.
+A number of additional configuration options may be specified if you're using optional features:

 1. Add the app to INSTALLED_APPS:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^